Cumino-Carlo/Reader---A-Cold-Reading-Software/README.md

 # Reader---A-Cold-Reading-Software
-This project is a simplified version of the PHP Cold Reading reader presented by Giacomo De Carlo in the appendix of the Italian edition of *Manual of Cold Reading* by Ray Hyman, published by the association CICAP (Comitato Italiano per il Controllo delle Affermazioni sulle Pseudoscienze).
-Giacomo De Carlo published his code in a book and encouraged experimentation , indicating that any computer equipped with the software would be able to perform readings of the future, and directing those unfamiliar with programming to the CICAP website.
+This project is a simplified version of the PHP Cold Reading reader presented by Giacomo De Carlo in the appendix of the Italian edition of *Manual of Cold Reading* (published in 2007 as *Manuale di Cold Reading*) by Ray Hyman, published by the association CICAP (Comitato Italiano per il Controllo delle Affermazioni sulle Pseudoscienze)[1].
+Giacomo De Carlo published his code in a book and encouraged experimentation , indicating that any computer equipped with the software would be able to perform readings of the future, and directing those unfamiliar with programming to the CICAP website[1].

 This code is released under the GNU General Public License v3.0 license to promote learning, experimentation, and sharing, in line with Giacomo De Carlo's original intent.